google/play-instant-unity-plugin/README.md

     CS0103: The name `InstallLauncher' does not exist in the current context" in the project.

-1. Import the `.unitypackage` or install the **Google Play Instant** plugin obtained in the first step.
+1. Import the `.unitypackage` obtained from the first step or install the **Google Play Instant** package in Unity Package Manager.

 1. Change any `using GooglePlayInstant;` statements to `using Google.Play.Instant;`.